Here’s what Blendo Games looks like:

 No getting snacks.

-No musing about your existence relative to the mind-blowing majesty of the universe.
+No musing about your existence relative to the universe.

 Nothing but work.